NEW New feature: Verify & block fake emails

 Read more: How to easily spot Twitch view bots on stream.

 Definitely.
-Buying fake views for your YouTube channel may offer a temporary boost, but it comes with significant long-term risks. 💀
+Buying fake views for a YouTube channel may offer a temporary boost, but it comes with significant long-term risks. 💀

 YouTube actively monitors for channels that use bots, and those caught can face severe penalties, including termination of their channel or account.
 Additionally, fake traffic doesn’t contribute to genuine engagement or conversions, making it hard to monetize a channel.